Open topic with navigation

 |us-west-2||US West (Oregon)|

-If you want to launch Private Node Server in a region other than US West (Oregon), first, you need to contact Support or your Sales representative and tell us your AWS account ID and the desired AWS region.
-We will share the AMI with your AWS account and let you know when it is ready for use.
+* To launch Private Node Server in the Ohio or N. California region, first you need to contact Support or your Sales representative and let us know your AWS account ID and the AWS region you want to use.
+We will share the AMI with your AWS account and notify you when it is ready for use.

 Your AWS account ID is the 12-digit number that is displayed below the Support menu.